danielsauter/rapid-android-development/chapter_4_using_geolocation_and_compass.md

 Every time we receive a location update from ```onLocationEvent()```, ```updateMyLocation()``` is called to send the device name, latitude, longitude, and altitude to the server.
 When we tap the screen, we check if there is location info for the remote device called ```deviceTracked```.
 We connect to the same PHP script that takes care of writing the file, this time with a ```get``` request instead of an ```update``` request.
 When the server returns a message, we check if we have a complete data package containing all three parameters: latitude, longitude, and altitude.
 If that's the case, we parse the info and assign it to the ```otherDevice``` location object.

 This is how the processing sketch triggers location updates to flows from and to the server to exchange location info between two known devices.
-If you feel comfortable writing your location to the book's project server defined in ```serverURL```, you can give it a shot now and run the sketch on two Android devices (otherwise, please jump to <!-- ref linkend="sec.server.io-->).
+If you feel comfortable writing your location to the book's project server defined in ```serverURL```, you can give it a shot now and run the sketch on two Android devices (otherwise, please jump to [Writing to a Text File on a WebServer]()<!-- DEAD LINK -->).
 For each, you will have to swap the identifier stored in ```myName``` and ```deviceTracked``` for obvious reasons.
 Now let's test the app.

 ###Run the App

 Tap the screen on each device to trigger a location update on the server and observe.
 You should get a distance between both devices somewhere between ```0``` and ```15``` meters.
 Because our GPS satellites move constantly and the location provider estimates the device location on a [constant basis,][34] location, distance, and compass direction will change even when both devices are static.
 The closer the devices get to each other, the more erratic the compass changes.
 To test the compass needle, keep your devices are at least 30 feet apart from each other.
 You can then take the test to the next level by moving with both devices at increasing distances, which is significantly easier with another set of hands.

 You can certainly host the PHP script that is responsible for writing the location data to the web server on your own server.
-Instructions on how the script (and how PHP) works are located in <!-- ref linkend="sec.server.io-->.
+Instructions on how the script (and how PHP) works are located in [Writing to a Text File on a WebServer]()<!-- DEAD LINK -->.

 [34]:http://developer.android.com/guide/topics/location/obtaining-user-location.html#BestPerformance